-CAISH advisory members are highly qualified and experienced in their areas of practice; they hold special interest in Ayurveda & Indian Systems of Healing and are very supportive towards CAISH mission and goals.
+CAISH Advisory Board members are highly qualified and experienced in their areas of practice.
+They hold special interest in Ayurveda & Indian Systems of Healing, and wholeheartedly support the missions and goals of CAISH.

 Yasmin Harrison, MD

-Dr. Yasmin Harrison is a family physician in Toronto practising for 8 years and a graduate of McGill University, Montreal.
-Dr. Harrison integrates complementary health disciplines with an allopathic background, in her approach to diagnosis and treatment.
-She is a practitioner and a long standing student of ayurveda and yoga and has a special interest in holistic psychotherapy.
+Dr. Yasmin Harrison, a graduate of McGill University in Montreal, is a family physician in Toronto with eight years of practice in this city.
+In her approach to diagnosis and treatment, Dr. Harrison integrates complementary health disciplines with her allopathic background.
+She is a practitioner and long-standing student of Ayurveda and Yoga, and has a special interest in holistic psychotherapy.

-Dr. Harrison will be advising CAISH on various levels of research and development especially in the area of therapeutic care.
+Dr. Harrison advises CAISH on various levels of research and development, especially in the area of therapeutic care.

 Alistair Dias, PhD

-Dr. Dias holds his Masters and PhD in Biological Chemistry from University of Toronto.
-He has been a lecturer at University of Toronto, Department of Human Biology sine 2009 teaching various courses – Neuroscience, Human Biology, Complementary & Alternative Medicine, Genes, Genetics & Biotechnology, Health & Disease and Global Hidden Hunger.
-Additionally, he has lectured on various related topics including “Foods and Vitamins”, “Blood Pressure and Physiological Responses.
-Dr. Dias is a recipient of many teaching and research awards and has had his research materials published.
-His interest in Complementary & Alternative Medicine has drawn his interest into Ayurvedic pharmacopeia.
+Dr. Dias holds his master’s and PhD in Biological Chemistry from the University of Toronto.
+He has been a lecturer at University of Toronto’s Department of Human Biology since 2009, teaching courses such as: Neuroscience, Human Biology, Complementary & Alternative Medicine, Genes, Genetics & Biotechnology, Health & Disease, and Global Hidden Hunger.
+Additionally, he has lectured on related topics including “Foods and Vitamins” and “Blood Pressure and Physiological Responses”.

-Dr. Dias will be advising and supporting CAISH on building research-based data, evidence collection, creating systematic Ayurvedic herb uses and interfacing education with research.
+Dr. Dias advises and supports CAISH on building research-based data, evidence collection, creating systematic Ayurvedic herb uses, and interfacing education with research.

 Caroline Meyer, ND

-Dr. Meyer will be advising CAISH on various areas of education and practice in Natural health care.
+Dr. Meyer advises CAISH on various areas of education and practice in natural health care.

 CEO & President Padmashri Naturals Inc.

-Neelam is on executive Board of directors as a Secretary of AAPNA (Association of Ayurvedic Professionals of North America).
-Neelam was appointed Research Associate of the World Institute for Scientific Exploration (WISE) Harvard Branch in April 2014.
-She has been actively involved in reviewing several papers including “Contemporary challenges in Ayurveda: An ancient medical technology by Suresh Kumar, Neelam Toprani, Shanmugamurthy Lakshmanan “
+Neelam is on the Executive Board of Directors as a Secretary of AAPNA (Association of Ayurvedic Professionals of North America).
+In 2014, she was appointed Research Associate of the World Institute for Scientific Exploration (WISE) Harvard Branch.
+She has been actively involved in reviewing several papers, including “Contemporary Challenges in Ayurveda: An Ancient Medical Technology” by Suresh Kumar, Neelam Toprani, and Shanmugamurthy Lakshmanan (2014).

 Sabeena Chopra, MD

-Dr. Sabeena Chopra is a psychiatrist working in Toronto area.
-She completed medical school at the University of Toronto, and Residency at McGill University.
+Dr. Sabeena Chopra is a psychiatrist working in the Toronto area.
+She completed medical school at the University of Toronto and her residency at McGill University.
 She currently works in several different community organizations proving psychiatric care to women who are under-housed and/or homeless.
 She also works closely with students as a psychiatrist at the Ryerson Student Health Clinic.